praeclarumjj3/AOT-GAN-Experiments/Readme.md

 ![Demo1](visualizations/pconv_train/runs/run20.jpg)

+You can find more results in **[visualizations folder under pconv_train](visualizations/pconv_train/)**.

 ### Observations

 - The **adversarial loss** doesn't seem to be contributing to the learning of the model as it stays almost the same throughout the training.

-- The results don't look realistic from any angle adding weight to the possibility of failure in adversarial training.
+- The results don't look realistic from any angle adding weight to the possibility of failure in adversarial training when using **train pconv masks dataset**.
+However, if we use the **test pconv masks dataset** for training, the results are realistic even though adversarial losses don't contribute much to the learning.

+- Training is beneficial only using the `testing pconv masks dataset`.

 ## Acknowledgements